 A weather model is only as good as the information entered into the model.
 PredictWind uses two data sources for the model producing two alternative forecasts for comparison.
-The closer the wind forecast, the more confidence you can have in the PredictWind wind forecast.
+If the two models are saying the same thing then you can have a higher degree of confidence in the forecast.

 The initial conditions files are entered into the model.
 The files can be comparable to a 'photographic' snapshot that contains the current state of the Earth's atmosphere.
 PredictWind uses two sources for these files (from the USA and Canada) so you have a comparative result to give you confidence in the forecast.

-The 60km resolution model forecasts (imagine dividing up the atmosphere into many 60km*60km square regions), centered on your local area, starts with these initial condition files and steps forward in time to create a 5day forecast.
-For each 60km*60km region, the model uses many complex equations to calculate all meteorological fields, such as wind, temperature, humidity, pressure, rain and their interaction.
+Imagine dividing the atmosphere into 50km x 50km square grids over your local area.
+These initial conditions files step forward in time to create a 5 day forecast.
+For each 50km x 50km square region the model uses a complex equation to calculate the meteorological fields such as wind, temperature, humidity, pressure, rain and their interaction.

-This process is then repeated for the 8km model run, though it is 'nudged' by the 60km model run.
+This process is then repeated for the 8km model run, though it is 'nudged' by the 50km model run.